idispatch75/roll20-character-sheets/Ironsworn/README.md

 ### Test the character sheet
 You must create a file `test/attributes.js` that contains the initial values of your attributes.
-It may be an empty object if you do not want to initialize some values.
+It may be an empty object if you do not want to initialize any value.
 For instance:
 ``` js
 const initAttributes = {